 A driver that has perhaps gone for an extended period of time without having an accident might find it easy to fall into complacency with their driving.
 After all, they’ve driven a particular route to their home or job hundreds of times, all without incident.
 It is in this mind state that people decide that they can’t wait until they get home to answer that e-mail, or download that picture message they just received from a friend.
-In that moment, their focus on the task at hand is lost, and they open themselves up for disaster to strike.
+In that moment, their focus on the task at hand is lost, and they open themselves up for disaster to strike and you might need a personal injury attorney.

 It’s difficult to overestimate the reaction times that are needed to avoid accidents while driving, and the frequency with which they are needed would probably alarm some people.
 In city driving, during times of heavy traffic, merely a second can make the difference in a trip to the hospital with an insurance claim having to be filed, or making it home without a scratch.